withastro/docs/src/pages/en/guides/migrate-to-astro/from-docusaurus.md

 When you rebuild your Docusaurus site in Astro, you will notice some important differences:

-Docusaurus uses React to generate your website UI.
-Astro sites are built using `.astro` components, but can also support React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit and raw HTML templating.
+- Docusaurus is a React-based single-page application (SPA).
+Astro sites are multi-page apps built using `.astro` components, but can also support React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit and raw HTML templating.

-Docusaurus was designed to build documentation websites and has some built-in, documentation-specific website features that you would have to build yourself in Astro.
+- Docusaurus was designed to build documentation websites and has some built-in, documentation-specific website features that you would have to build yourself in Astro.
 Instead, Astro offers some documentation-specific features through an [official docs theme](https://github.com/withastro/astro/tree/latest/examples/docs?on=github).
 This website was built using that template!

+- Docusaurus sites use MDX pages for content which allow you to write a combination of JSX and Markdown (although not all of Markdown's features are supported).
+Astro's docs theme uses Markdown (`.md`) files by default and does not require you to use MDX.
+You can optionally install Astro's MDX integration and use `.mdx` files in addition to standard Markdown files.

 ## Switch from Docusaurus to Astro